-The term 'Emerging Markets' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Emerging Markets' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Emerging markets prove to be those countries of the world that possess business and development activities that stand in the midst of fast paced industrialization and growth.
 Today, twenty-eight different emerging markets are considered to exist around the globe.
 By far and away the largest of these are China and India.
 The largest regional emerging market today is the ASEAN-China Free Trade Area that began operating on the first of January in 2010.

 The concept of emerging markets dates back to the 1970’s, when the term used to refer to these particular markets was LEDC’s, or less economically developed countries.
 The comparison alluded to their levels of economic development as compared to the U.S., Western Europe, and Japan.
 Such emerging markets were supposed to offer higher risk levels for investors as well as the opportunity to make greater profits.

 As this term had a slightly negative connotation, the phrase emerging markets replaced it.
 Some have claimed that this newer term is deceptive, since no one can be assured that a given country will actually migrate from less developed to a more substantially developed one.
 This has generally proven to be the case, but there are exceptions.
 Argentina has occasionally digressed from more to less developed.